 UC's Te Rāngai Ako me te Hauora | College of Education, Health and Human Development has a national and international reputation for producing high-quality teacher graduates based on a 135-year tradition.
 UC is ranked in the top 250 universities in the world for Education and Training (QS World University Rankings by Subject, 2021).

-Candidates must be approved as a candidate for the Diploma by the Dean of Education and Health Sciences, and have one of the following:
+Students must be approved for enrolment to the PGDipEd by the Dean of Education and Health Sciences, and have one of the following:

-- qualified for any appropriate degree in Aotearoa New Zealand with at least 0.45 EFTS at 300-level in Education; or
+- any appropriate bachelor's degree from Aotearoa New Zealand with a major in Education, Psychology, or a related subject; or

-- qualified for any appropriate degree in Aotearoa and either;
+- any bachelor's degree from Aotearoa, and either;

-- successfully completed a recognised teacher training course of not less than one year at an Aortearoa New Zealand college of education or university; or
+- successfully completed a recognised teacher training course of not less than one year at an Aotearoa New Zealand college of education or university; or

 - completed the Postgraduate Certificate in Education; or

-The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval.
-Students will normally be expected to have at least a B average in their 300-level courses.
+The relevance and standard of undergraduate studies, and any subsequent professional work experience, are the main criteria of approval.
+Students will normally be expected to have at least a B Grade Point Average in their 300-level courses.